Juris Doctor Degree Program

 Students must be in residence for a total of 1,200 hours in order to earn their Juris Doctor degree.
 If excessive absences cause a student to fall short of this requirement, the student will not be eligible to sit for the California Bar Examination.

 Violation of the Law School Attendance Policy

 The law school’s attendance policy is that of the State Bar of California.
 Pursuant to California State Bar Accredited Law School Rules and Guidelines, students must complete not less than 80% of academic engagement in regularly scheduled class hours in an in-person class or not less than 80% of verifiable academic engagement required in each distance-learning course in which the student is enrolled.
 If students do not meet the attendance requirements, they will be notified that they have been automatically withdrawn from that course.
 To receive credit for the course, the student must retake the course when it is next offered.
 Students who are absent for more than 20% of a course and are automatically withdrawn cannot be reinstated.
-It is the responsibility of the student to record their attendance correctly.
+It is the student's responsibility record the student's own attendance correctly.

 For in-person courses, each student must be prepared at each class meeting to brief assigned cases and to participate meaningfully in class discussions.
 For distance-learning courses, each student must be prepared at each Live Session to brief assigned cases, discuss the assigned video lectures, and participate meaningfully in class discussions.

 The professor has the authority to impose sanctions against any student who exhibits a pattern of unpreparedness in accordance with the policies set forth in the course syllabus.
 Students should be advised that repeated unpreparedness is a violation of the Honor Code.
 Students who are repeatedly unprepared may be referred to the Dean for disciplinary action which may include suspension or expulsion.